 Over the past three months, in a range of workshops, webinars and web chats, Jonty Pearce asked a wide range of contact centre professionals for the most important call centre metric needed to do their job.

 Read on to find out which one came top.

-The good news is that a growing number are based on quality or outcomes, rather than just on pure efficiency.
+The good news is that a growing number of KPIs (Key Performance Indicators) are based on quality or outcomes, rather than just on pure efficiency.